 Here’s a breakdown of why more and more people work with both types of Divorce Coach and why their input can benefit your family:

 1. Help the whole family focus on the future

 Getting tied up in knots with ‘my lawyer says I’m entitled to…’ is quite frankly not a helpful approach to moving on with your lives.
 This is especially true if you have kids.
-The coach will focus on what you both want for the future, help you both reach acceptance about where you are now, and help you both to approach your separation calmly and rationally.
+A Divorce Coach can help you focus on what you both want for the future, help you reach acceptance about where you are now, and help you both to approach your separation calmly and rationally.

 2. Set realistic goals for both of you financially

 How do you divide everything fairly so that both parties and any children can have the support that is needed?
-A Divorce Coach can help you to assess your financial reality, discuss how to split up fairly, and how both parties can leave the marriage with some level of respect and what they need.
+An amicable Divorce Coach can help you to assess your financial reality, discuss how to split up fairly, and ensure you both leave the relationship in the best collective position.

 Find out more about amicable’s Divorce Coach approach and how it can help your unique family circumstances by booking a free 15-minute advice call here.